awsdocs/aws-doc-sdk-examples/dotnetv3/Rekognition/README.md

 - [SearchFaces](SearchFacesMatchingIdExample/SearchFacesMatchingId.cs#L6)
 - [SearchFacesByImage](SearchFacesMatchingImageExample/SearchFacesMatchingImage.cs#L6)

-### Cross-service examples
+### Scenarios

-Sample applications that work across multiple AWS services.
+Code examples that show you how to accomplish a specific task by calling multiple functions within the same service.

 - [Create a serverless application to manage photos](../cross-service/PhotoAssetManager)
 - [Detect objects in images](../cross-service/PhotoAnalyzerApp)